ms/buildtogether.tech/src/research.md

 feature code is heavily scrutinized, so that most defects are found and sorted out before the code is integrated.

-Another surprising result comes from <cite>Khomh2012</cite>.
+Another surprising result comes from [% b Khomh2012 %].
 They examined the effects of Mozilla's switch from a yearly (or longer) release cycle to a much more frequent cycle.
 Their raw material is bug and crash data; their conclusions
 are: